Reviews, Best Prices, Comparisons, Expert Buying Guides

 1. Perform a Soft Reset

-1. Press and Hold Buttons: Simultaneously press and hold the Volume Down and Power buttons for about 10-15 seconds.
+Press and Hold Buttons: To be more precise, you should press and hold both the Volume Down button and the Power button at the same time for about 10-15 seconds.

-2. Wait for Restart: Continue holding the buttons until the device vibrates and the Samsung logo appears.
+Wait for Restart: Make sure to keep holding the buttons down until you feel the device vibrate and see the Samsung logo.

 2. Charge the Device

-1. Connect Charger: Plug the charger into a power outlet and connect the USB-C cable to your Galaxy S10.
+Connect Charger: Connect the charger to a power outlet and then the USB-C cable to your Galaxy S10.

 3. Boot into Safe Mode

-1. Power Off the Device: Press and hold the Power button until the power menu appears, then select “Power off” and confirm.
+Power Off the Device: Keep the Power button pressed until the power option menu is displayed, then tap on “Power off” and give confirmation.

-2. Enter Safe Mode: Press and hold the Power button until the Samsung logo appears, then release the Power button and immediately press and hold the Volume Down button until the device finishes restarting.
+Enter Safe Mode: Simultaneously press the Power key until the Samsung logo shows, then let go off the Power key and immediately press and hold the Volume Down key until the device is done with rebooting.

-3. Check for Normal Operation: Once in safe mode, check if the device operates normally.
-If the black screen issue does not occur in safe mode, it is likely caused by a third-party app.
+Check for Normal Operation: After getting into safe mode, see if the black screen has occurred during the operation.
+If you do not see it in safe mode, it is probably a third-party app responsible for this.

 4. Perform a Factory Reset (Data Backup Required)

-2. Navigate to Reset: Scroll down and select “General management” > “Reset.”
+Resetting Path: Gently scroll down and tap on “General management” > “Reset.”

-3. Perform Factory Data Reset: Tap on “Factory data reset” and follow the on-screen instructions to reset your device.
+Factory Data Reset: Clicking on “Factory data reset” and then following the instructions displayed on the screen is how you do a reset of your device.

 Advanced Troubleshooting Methods

-1. Use Samsung Find My Mobile (Remote Unlock)
+1. With Samsung Find My Mobile (Remote Unlock)

-If your Galaxy S10 is still powered on but has a black screen, you can use Samsung Find My Mobile to remotely unlock the device and access its contents.
+When your Galaxy S10 might be turned on but the screen is black, then you can use Samsung Find My Mobile to unlock the phone wirelessly and get to the data inside.

-1. Access Find My Mobile: Visit the Samsung Find My Mobile website on a computer or another device.
+Find My Mobile Access: Go to the Samsung Find My Mobile web page from a computer or any other device.

-2. Sign In: Log in with your Samsung account credentials.
+Sign In: Use your Samsung account to log in.

-3. Unlock Device: Select your Galaxy S10 from the list of registered devices and choose the “Unlock” option to unlock the device remotely.
+Device Unlock: The next step is to click on your Galaxy S10 from the list of devices that you have registered and then to hit the “Unlock” option for doing the unlocking of the device remotely.

 2. Update or Roll Back Software

-1. Access Software Update: Open the Settings app and navigate to “Software update” > “Download and install.”
+Software Update Access: The first step is to launch the Settings app also going to “Software update” > “Download and install”.

 Hardware Inspection and Repair